lambotpm/pvpguide/Guide.md

 At the start of the arena match, try to quickly stack up some Power Word: Shields and Clarity of Will on your teammates to help mitigate the enemy team's opener.
 Note that Clarity of Will stacks up to two casts worth of absorbs!

-When facing against Restoration or Balance Druids, you can Mass Dispel Cyclones off of your teammates - just be wary of its cooldown!
+When facing against Restoration or Balance Druids, you can Mass Dispel Cyclones off of your teammates - just be wary of its cooldown and mana cost.

 You can use *Premonition* to get out of most CC abilities classified as Incapacitates, and even some Disorients based on how many Atonements you have active (as *Premonition*'s damage scales with number of Atonements, and some CCs like Warlock Fear have a damage component to them).